Lewis Hamilton: Racist treatment

-The first and, as of 2023, the only black driver to race in Formula One, Hamilton has been subject to racist abuse throughout his career.
+The first and as of 2025 the only black driver to race in Formula One, Hamilton has been subject to racist abuse throughout his career.
 In 2007, Hamilton suffered racist abuse from Spanish Formula One supporters at the Chinese Grand Prix.
 In 2008, Hamilton was heckled and otherwise abused during pre-season testing at the Circuit de Catalunya by several Spanish spectators who wore black face paint and black wigs, as well as shirts bearing the words "Hamilton's famil [sic]".
 The FIA warned Spanish authorities about the repetition of such behaviour, and launched a "Race Against Racism" campaign.
 Shortly before the 2008 Brazilian Grand Prix, a website owned by the Spanish branch of the New York-based advertising agency TBWA and named pinchalaruedadeHamilton, which translates into English as "burst Hamilton's tyre", was featured in the British media.
 The site contained an image of Interlagos that allowed users to leave nails and porcupines on the track for Hamilton's car to run over.
 Among thousands of comments left since 2007, some included racial insults.
-In 2021, Hamilton was subjected to online racist abuse following a dramatic win at the British Grand Prix.
+In 2021, Hamilton was subjected to online racist abuse following a controversial win at the British Grand Prix.
 Mercedes, Formula One, and the FIA issued a joint statement condemning the abuse and called for those responsible to be held accountable.

 Hamilton's treatment by the media and critics has, at times, been criticised as being racist.
 In 2014, The Guardian journalist Joseph Harker highlighted double-standards in Hamilton's treatment compared to other British drivers by British newspapers, suggesting that his skin colour has played a factor in a perceived lack of acceptance among the British public.
 In 2019, footballer Rio Ferdinand described media scrutiny of Hamilton as having "racist undertones" and contrasted Hamilton's treatment to that of fellow British driver Jenson Button.
 At the start of his Formula One career, Hamilton said that he "tried to ignore the fact [he] was the first black guy ever to race in the sport" but later stated that he had since grown to "appreciate the implications", and changed his approach to promote equality within the sport.
 In 2019, Toto Wolff, Hamilton's team boss at Mercedes, described how Hamilton was "scarred for life" by racist abuse inflicted during his childhood.